1983 Cricket World Cup: Final

 In the final, India lost the toss and were asked to bat first against the West Indies.
 Only Krishnamachari Srikkanth (38 from 57 balls) and Mohinder Amarnath (26 from 80 balls) put up any significant resistance as Roberts, Marshall, Joel Garner and Michael Holding ripped through the Indian batsmen, ably supported by Gomes.
 Surprising resistance by the tail allowed India to compile 183 (all out, 54.4 overs).
+Sandeep Patil and Madan Lal saved the game to get the team past the 150-run mark at a critical point in the match where India scored 183 runs.
+Without those two batsmen, India's score would have been lower.
 The Indian bowling exploited the weather and pitch conditions perfectly to bowl out the West Indies for 140 from 52 overs, winning by 43 runs and completing one of the most stunning upsets in cricket history.
 It still remains the lowest ever total successfully defended in a World Cup final.
 Amarnath and Madan Lal each took three wickets.
 Viv Richards, was West Indies' top scorer with 33 from 28 balls.
-Amarnath was the most economical bowler, conceding just 12 runs from his seven overs, while taking 3 wickets, and was once again awarded the Man of the Match award for his all-round performance.
+Kant was the most economical bowler, conceding 0 runs from his two overs.
+Amarnath was once again awarded the Man of the Match award for his all-round performance.
 There was no 'Man of the Series' awarded in 1983.